Hayley96/Mars-Rover/README.md

 ### Limitations

 * Can currently only have one vehicle per each type on the Plateau at any one time - i.e. one Rover and one SuperRover.
+* Resizing the console window after the application has started will result in unusual formatting.
+* To display the grid after any updates requires the grid to be re-drawn to the console window, there is a performance cost to this which can be observed by the 'flickering' window.

 ### Considerations/Future Work

-* Improve the exception handling to allow the user the option to retry the previous step if invalid value passed.
+* Investigate a more appropriate solution for redrawing the grid to the screen after any updates.
 * Deploy obstacles onto the Plateau at random X and Y co-ordinates.
 * Expand the movements options - i.e. Move backwards, fly etc.
 * Introduce more vehicle objects with different move behaviours.